 The first "Choir Admin" site I built was a very minor one for Croydon Parish Church 2000.
 Whilst at Cambridge (2002-5) I built a program so that choir members could sign up for free meals (see below) and this was the basis of the code when I started on Rochester's system in 2008.

-I built Chelmsford Cathedral's diary system in 2003, and it is still in use.
-It's a simple PHP program which gives a rather complex booking form for Cathedral and Cathedral Centre bookings.
-It creates invoices and information sheets for the events.
-The code is 10 years old: PHP has developed since then, as has my knowledge of it.
-I hope to rebuild this system at some point this year, so that it is more flexible, and again I may look to expand to more Cathedrals.
+I built Chelmsford Cathedral's original diary system in 2003.
+It was a simple PHP program, which booking forms for Cathedral and Cathedral Centre bookings, with the ability to create invoices and information sheets for the events.
+After 15 years, the code was ready to be rebuilt, and this was completed in 2018 using Laravel, with an Angular front end.
+In due course, I may look to expand to more Cathedrals.
 Please contact me if you would be interested in hearing about this.

 You will have noticed that http://www.pointedpsalms.co.uk wasn't listed on my websites page.
 That's because it's more of a project than just a website.
 It has sadly never been finished to a suitable standard so it's just sitting there being used by about 5 people.
 It asks you a few questions about the psalm you want to create, what sort of preferences you have about pointing, gives you a large database of changes to choose from (and the ability to add more) then it creates a word document with the psalm/chant/pointing.
 I was going to rebuild it into a PC program (rather than a web program), but there were so many directions I could go that I never got very far.
 I hope to one day inject some life into the web program and make it available to more people.